MetaSys-LISBP/PhysioFit/docs/models.rst

 into your local installation.
 A section will also describe how to submit your code for integration onto the `Workflow4Metabolomics <https://workflow4metabolomics.usegalaxy.fr/>`_ platform for use in fluxomics workflows for example.

-# TODO: Add method section for flux calculation & sensitivity analysis and have it be first
-# TODO: Change init growth rate to BM_0
 # TODO: In simulate part explain that you can use analytical functions or numerical differentiation (ODE) and adding extra functions in simulate

 Creating your first model
 --------------------------